Lucastdeg/WRO-2024-SAPIENS/README.md

 As for the equations we use 2 formulas, between the 2 formulas we have the turning time, this establishes that the speed that we are using during the turn, that is ....
 We are going to divide it by 100 and the result we are going to multiply it by 1000 and this would give us the time during which we are going to rotate in milliseconds; the second formula is about the angle of rotation in this we are going to divide the speed by the result of the previous formula, then this result we are going to multiply it by 130 and the result that this formula gives us we are going to subtract it to another 130 and the result of this subtraction is going to give us the angle with which we are going to rotate.
 We use these formulas to make the turns between sections.

 ## Strategy
-Explain what strategy we used for our solution
-Make sure to link code here and mention how we detected and dodged the obstacles

 Strategy Explanation
 Color Detection with Arduino:
 We integrated a Nicla vision with the arduino nano every to accurately detect colors.
 This system allows the robot to recognize green and red colors, which serve as signals to turn left or right, respectively.
 By using a camera module and appropriate color detection algorithms, the robot can continuously monitor its environment and respond in real time.